ChaceN89/MLGenrePrediction/README.md

 ---

-You can explore each folder to view the notebooks.
+You can explore each folder to view the notebooks and there respective readmes.